sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-23_the-fire-hymns-of-the-mongols.md

 +++
-title = "The fire hymns of thexa0Mongols"
+title = "The fire hymns of the Mongols"

 +++
 The fire worship of the Hindus is an ancient Indo-European trait that